xjyang101/html-jon-doe-resume-unsolved/README.md

 - [ ] Add the table of two columns and 4 rows.
 The first column for every row is the table header with the service name.
 The second column is for the value.
 - [ ] Add Discord as a service and your discord's real username as a value to the table.
 - [ ] Add LinkedIn as a service and your linkedIn's real username as a value to the table.
 Make the value to be a link to your LinkedIn profile page opened in a new tab.
-- [ ] Add Email as a service and your real email as the value.
+- [ ] Add Email as a service and your real email as the value of both the href and content.
 Make it to be a link that starts the new email message app.
 - [ ] Add Github as a service and use your real github username as a value.
 Make the value to be a link that leads to your github profile in a new browser tab.
 - [ ] Check the result mockup to make sure your page looks EXACTLY as the mockup (/assets/images/p1-solved-mockup.png).